phansch/mend-rs/README.md

 1. [ ] Run `RUSTFLAGS="-Z unstable-options --error-format=json" cargo +nightly clippy` in container
 1. [ ] Somehow get the json back?
 Maybe via web api?
 Or maybe through Filesystem?

+- mend-rs itself will be compiled on stable (#16)
+- mend-rs will require Rust nightly to be installed for json error format (#17)

 Check: https://firejail.wordpress.com/
 Check clippy-service for dokku/travis deploy setup